tomasstolker/ARTES/docs/input.rst

 Specifically, *FITS number* is the number of the opacity FITS file, *density* is the density of the grid cell, *r_in* and *r_out* are the inner and outer radial boundary, *theta_in* and *theta_out* are the inner and outer polar boundary, and *phi_in* and *phi_out* are the inner and outer azimuthal boundary.
 The outer most boundaries may also be specified as *nr*, *ntheta*, and *nphi*.

 Gas opacities are read automatically by setting *gas: on*.
-The surface gravity, $\log(g)$ (with g in cm s-2), and mean molecular weight (in g/mol) should be specified in case a P-T profile is used (e.g. as *pressure_temperature.dat*) to set up the radial density structure.
+The surface gravity, :math:`\log(g)` (with g in cm s-2), and mean molecular weight (in g/mol) should be specified in case a P-T profile is used (e.g. as *pressure_temperature.dat*) to set up the radial density structure.

 A self-luminous circumplanetary disk can be added as: